homermultitext/hmt-archive/overview.md

 Since CEX files are just plain-text files, you can use any tools that work with text.
 For example:

--   You can inspect or browse  an HMT publication with a text editor, search it with command-line tools like `grep`, or of course read the file in any scripting language.
+-   You can inspect or browse  an HMT publication with a text editor, search it with command-line tools like `grep`, or of course read the file with scripts written in any language.
 -   Individual labelled CEX blocks are easily imported into databases or statistical software.
 -   CITE-App is an browser-based app for working with data loaded from a CEX source:
 <https://github.com/cite-architecture/CITE-App>